theonize/Currier/Gloss/Ruth/Ruth 1.md

 But Ruth is faithful nonetheless.
 Spoiler alert: at the end of story Naomi is made to realize Ruth's value, Ruth 4:15.

+22) barley harvest was in the spring, at the time of the feast of firstfruits.